Skip to main content

 Common Causes:

-1. Missing prerequisite Azure resources (AKS cluster, DNS zone, Key Vault)
+1. Missing prerequisite Azure resources (AKS cluster, DNS zone)

 3. Azure CLI not authenticated